jimthemighty/platform-scaffold/amp/DEVELOPING.md

 ## Development Guidelines

-We had a bit of back-and-forth about how AMP relates to the PWA and decided on these guidelines.

 ### Naming conventions

-The UI Kit is our spec for building mobile sites.
+The [UI Kit](https://github.com/mobify/progressive-mobile-ui-kit) is our spec for building mobile  sites.
 We will follow its naming conventions.

 If the UI Kit contains a Sheet, we will add one to each SDK.
 These will not be identical, but instead be our best effort to implement the spec in